 Chamant | Thomas Jennings | 1876 | 1877 |

 Connections took Camelot on a different route as a two-year-old.
-He won the Vertem Futurity Trophy (formerly the Racing Post Trophy) at Doncaster.
+He won the Futurity Trophy (formerly the Racing Post Trophy) at Doncaster.
 That Group 1, 1m race has produced several 2000 Guineas hopefuls but between the race’s inauguration in 1961 it has only produced five 2000 Guineas winners.
-That said, with Camelot, Saxon Warrior, Magna Grecia and Kameko, 4 out of the last 9 Futurity Stakes winners have gone on to win both races, a strike rate of 44%.
+That said, with Camelot, Saxon Warrior, Magna Grecia and Kameko, four out of the nine Futurity Stakes winners between 2011 and 2019 went on to win both races, a strike rate of 44.4% during that period.

 Horse | Trainer | Futurity Trophy Win | 2000 Guineas Win |